 Companies offer free hearing tests because they hope to sell you a hearing aid.
 That in itself is not bad.
 However, most of these providers charge a huge markup on their hearing aids.
 Prices often range from somewhere between $2000 and $5000, and sometimes more!
 Paying that much, even for a top of the line hearing aid, is highway robbery.
 Don't fall for it.

 The hearing aid industry follows a 50-year-old sales model.
 It expects the patient to go to an audiologist to get a hearing test, and once the test is completed, purchase a hearing aid from that provider at a substantial profit.
 The industry has not changed, even though the shopping habits of people have.

 Think of it this way.
-One use to go to a specific optometrist or ophthalmologist to have an eye exam.
-Once the exam was finished you would order your glasses or contacts from them and pay whatever price was given.
+One used to go to a specific optometrist or ophthalmologist to have an eye exam.
+Once the exam was finished, you would order your glasses or contacts from them and pay whatever price was given.
 No longer is that the case.
 There is competition in the vision business.
-You can shop around locally or even visit 1-800-CONTACTS or companies like it and receive your eye-ware at a big discount.
+You can shop around locally, call 1-800-CONTACTS or companies like it, and receive your eye-ware at a major discount.
 The consumer dictates what they pay, not the optometrist.